awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.API.md

 The preceding image shows that a particular query is selected, and the top average active sessions stacked area line graph is scoped to that query\.
 Although the query is still for the top seven overall wait events, the value of the response is filtered\.
 The filter causes it to take into account only sessions that are a match for the particular filter\.

-The corresponding API query in this example is similar to the command in [Retrieving the DB Load Average for Top SQL](#USER_PerfInsights.API.Examples.DBLoadAverageTop10SQL)\.
+The corresponding API query in this example is similar to the command in [Retrieving the DB load average for top SQL](#USER_PerfInsights.API.Examples.DBLoadAverageTop10SQL)\.
 However, the query\.json file has the following contents\.

 ```
 [